Updated: 10th of December, 2019

-Okay, if you’re planning to have a 55-gallon tank I can bet that you’ll have at least 2 middle-sized juvenile turtles in it, who will generate plenty of waste.
+If you’re planning to have a 55-gallon tank I can bet that you’ll have at least 2 middle-sized juvenile turtles in it, who will generate plenty of waste.

-To filter 55-gallons of turtle-polluted water the best way you’ll want to have a canister with a beast pump.
+To maintain 55-gallons of turtle-polluted water clean the best way you’ll want to have a canister filter with one beast of a pump.

 For a fully filled aquarium, this canister would probably be the Fluval 406 or its 407 version as they have the same GPH turnover.

 This monstrous filter has an estimated flow rate of 383 US gallons per hour.